 - We don’t always present ourselves to others in a way that accurately reflects how we feel inside.
 We might be shy or insecure but come across as stuck-up and aloof.
 How do others perceive your character?

 - Write a scene with dialogue that reveals your character’s external and internal personalities.
-Good settings for this dialogue would be an interview, appointment with a therapist, or a conversation with a romantic interest or close friend.
+Good settings for this dialogue would be an interview, an appointment with a therapist, or a conversation with a romantic interest or close friend.
 Write the scene in third-person omniscient so you can get inside your character’s head as well as the other character’s head; this will allow you explore how your character feels and how he or she is perceived.

 If you tackle these creative writing prompts, come back and tell us how they worked for you.
 What did you write?
 Did you learn anything new about your character or how to write about your character?
 Share your thoughts by leaving a comment.